ChilliCream/hotchocolate-docs/docs/dataloaders.md

 }
 ```

-It is important that you do not have to register a _DataLoader_ with your dependency injection provider. _HotChocolate_ will handle the instance management and register all _DataLoaders_ automatically with the _DataLoader_ registry that we have added earlier.
+It is important that you do not have to register a _DataLoader_ with your dependency injection provider. _HotChocolate_ will handle the instance management and register all _DataLoader_ automatically with the _DataLoader_ registry that we have added earlier.

 Now, person requests in a single execution batch will be batched to the data source.

-But there are still some more issues ahead that _DataLoaders_ will help us with.
+But there are still some more issues ahead that _DataLoader_ will help us with.
 For that we should amend our query a little bit.

 ```graphql
 {